foxytouxxx/freeroot/README.md

 ## Overview

 This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
-Foxytoux allows you to run Ubuntu on various CPU architectures, currently supporting x86_64 (amd64) and aarch64 (arm64).

 ## Prerequisites